Generalised Krein-Feller operators and gap diffusions via transformations of measure spaces: Abstract

 \section{Abstract}

-We consider generalised Kre\u{\i}n-Feller operators $\Delta_{\nu, \mu} $ with respect to compactly supported Borel probability measures $\mu$ and $\nu$ under the natural restrictions $\supp(\nu)\subset\supp(\mu)$ and $\mu$ atomless.
-We show that the solutions of the eigenvalue problem for $\Delta_{\nu, \mu} $ can be transferred to the corresponding problem for the classical Kre\u{\i}n-Feller operator $\Delta_{\nu, \Lambda}=\partial_{\mu}\partial_{x}$ with respect to the Lebesgue measure $\Lambda$ via an isometric isomorphism of the underlying Banach spaces.
-In this way we reprove the spectral asymptotic on the eigenvalue counting function obtained by Freiberg.
-Additionally, we investigate infinitesimal generators of generalised Liouville Brownian motions associated to generalised Kre\u{\i}n-Feller operator $\Delta_{\nu, \mu}$ under Neumann boundary condition.
-Extending the measure $\mu$ and $\nu$ to the real line allows us to determine its walk dimension.
+{We consider the generalised Kre\u{\i}n--Feller operator $\Delta_{\nu, \mu} $ with respect to compactly supported Borel probability measures $\mu$ and $\nu$ with the natural restrictions that $\mu$ is atomless, the $\supp(\nu)\subseteq\supp(\mu)$ and the atoms of $\nu $ are embedded in the $\supp(\mu)$.
+We show that the solutions of the eigenvalue problem for $\Delta_{\nu, \mu} $ can be transferred to the corresponding problem for the classical Kre\u{\i}n--Feller operator $\Delta_{\nu \circ F_{\mu}^{-1}, \Lambda}$ with respect to the Lebesgue measure $\Lambda$ via an isometric isomorphism determined by the distribution function $F_\mu$ of $\mu$.
+In this way, we obtain a new characterisation of the upper spectral dimension and consolidate many known results on the spectral asymptotics of Kre\u{\i}n--Feller operators.
+We also recover known properties of and connections to generalised gap diffusions associated to these operators.}